nafiulhasanbd/product-page-tab-shopify/README.md

-# product-page-tab-shopify
+# product-page-tabs-shopify
-This code will work to make the tabs in product page
+This code will work to make the tabs in product page.
+It will work with any theme.

 I have added 3 Files.